LukeWinikates/homebridge-sleepme/README.md

 There are additional configuration options that can be set to tailor the plugin to your preference:

 * **Low Water Level Alert Type**: _None, battery, leak, or motion_.
 Select the type of virtual sensor that will be generated to represent the water level of your device.
 By default, "battery" is used and the water level will be represented as the thermostat device's battery level.
 Leak sensor or motion sensor may be preferable for purposes of using Apple home automations triggered by "leak detected" or "motion detected".
-* **API Polling Interval**: This value represents how many minutes the plugin will wait between each poll of the sleepme API to update the devices' status.
-This interval is automatically faster/shorter for a period of time after you control the thermostat, so this configuration value is for the slow/idle polling time.
-By default it's 15 minutes.
-If you want more frequent updates, lower the number.
-If you get errors or rate limits, increase the number.
-Keep in mind the number of API calls made is multiplied by the number of devices you have.
-If you have two docks, two API calls are made at each interval.
+* **API Polling Interval**: These values represent the amount of time that the plugin will wait between each poll of the sleepme API to check for device status updates.
+The default values of 45 seconds when active and 15 minutes when on standby have been tested to be adequate for avoiding API rate limits when polling TWO dock pro devices.
+These values can probably be reduced, if you want, if you only have one dock pro.
+The plugin will automatically back off and retry failed API commands.

 ## Automation Examples